cosminonitiu/forms-adv/Frontend/README.md

 - Handle null references
 - Make a centralized notification store in user store that handles stuff like if you alreayd approved, rejected, stuff like that
 - Delete notifications on Reject and Approve
+- Delete all conditionals related to question in case of delete question